FOUR PIANO PIECES (KLAVIERSTÜCKE), OP. 119

 material returns, but it is in “augmentation,” or doubly long note

 values.
-The first four-note “cell” attempts to restart in the
+The first four-note “cell” attempts to restart in

-descending arpeggio breaks things off.
+thirds.
+A rapid descending arpeggio breaks things off.

 0:59 [m.
 45]--The opening